 Taking inspiration from the rich character of the Covent Garden Piazza, The Palladio apartments embody the very idea of curated luxury.
-Merging functionality and style with high quality finishes that are practical yet timeless and chic, The Palladio is designed around an exciting lifestyle.
+Merging functionality and style with high-quality finishes that are practical yet timeless and chic, The Palladio is designed around an exciting lifestyle.
 Natural light bathes the space through the large windows, acting as an asset in which subtle features such as deep cornices, timber floors and marble surfaces anchor themselves.
 The look is simple, yet sophisticated.

 Following in the footsteps of The Ivy Market Grill, the London Studio designed The Ivy Chelsea Garden.
 Offering a slice of an idyllic English garden, all hidden away behind the busy King’s Road, the tranquil space has been designed to give Londoners a space to rest and escape the bustle of the city.
-With a colour palette of green, orange and cream, mirrored wall panels and botanical themed vintage artwork, alongside the lush foliage of the restaurant’s outside area, The Ivy Chelsea Garden has become a new destination for those wanting to be close to nature in the heart of Chelsea.
+With a colour palette of green, orange and cream, mirrored wall panels and botanical themed vintage artwork, alongside the lush foliage of the restaurant is the outside area, The Ivy Chelsea Garden has become a new destination for those wanting to be close to nature in the heart of Chelsea.